Unity-Technologies/ml-agents/docs/Migrating.md

 * The low level Python API has changed.
 You can look at the document [Low Level Python API documentation](Python-API.md) for more information.
 If you use `mlagents-learn` for training, this should be a transparent change.
 * The obsolete `Agent` methods `GiveModel`, `Done`, `InitializeAgent`, `AgentAction` and `AgentReset` have been removed.
 * The signature of `Agent.Heuristic()` was changed to take a `float[]` as a parameter, instead of returning the array.
 This was done to prevent a common source of error where users would return arrays of the wrong size.
+* Trainer configuration, curriculum configuration, and parameter randomization configuration have all been moved to a single YAML file.

 ### Steps to Migrate
 * Replace the `--load` flag with `--resume` when calling `mlagents-learn`, and don't use the `--train` flag as training